backpagepod/backpagepod.github.io/_posts/2021-09-17-episode-43-deathloop-immesrive-sims.markdown

 ---
 title: "Episode 43: Deathloop and Immersive Sims (with Jeremy Peel)"
 date:   2021-09-17 09:00:00 +0000
+excerpt: "We've finished Deathloop!
+Hear about the history of the immersive sim."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode